-Cash and cash equivalents in the statement of financial position include cash at banks with deposit maturity terms of less than three months, which is subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the statement of financial position include cash at banks with deposit maturity terms of less than three months.

-Other non-current assets
+Other assets

 The Company provided a fixed euro deposit with respect to ongoing patent infringement litigation in Germany.
-The sum deposited is a monetary asset and is currently expected to be held for greater than 12 months.
+The sum deposited is a monetary asset.
 Further details are contained in Note 10.